benshimonz/V1/README.md

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/Q046.png)

+## Shortest paths

+Instead of specifying a constraint on the path length - paths can be limited to the shortest ones (for example, suppose the shortest path length is 3 - all paths with length 3 are valid assignments).

+Here are two examples:

 _**Q47:** All shortest paths between these two phones_

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/Q047.png)

-_**Q48:** All shortest paths between these two phones, which are not composed of 'call' relationships and 'phone' entities_
+_**Q48:** All shortest paths between these two phones, which are not composed of 'call' relationships nor 'phone' entities_

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/Q048.png)

 ## Path components